 - Dissertation defense

-- Program learning outcomes are listed on the left-hand side of the table.
+- Program educational goals are listed on the left-hand side of the table.

-You may list each learning outcome separately, or you may organize learning outcomes based on overarching competencies they reflect.
+You may list each goal separately, or you may organize goals based on overarching competencies they reflect.
 For example, Scholarly Writing Competencies (overarching competency): Identify research question and formulate thesis statement, Synthesize pertinent literature on specific topic, Document reference and citations according to MLA (specific program learning outcomes).

 - Core courses, program activities and learning experiences are listed across the top of the table.